Vacuum Module

 GeneralizedPerturbedEquilibrium.Vacuum.VacuumInput — Type

 VacuumInputStruct holding plasma boundary and mode data as provided from ForceFreeStates namelist and computed quantities.
 For an axisymmetric boundary, nzetain = 1 and only the x and z arrays need to be provided - the code can then be run with nzeta = 1 for 2D vacuum calculation or nzeta > 1 for 3D vacuum calculation.
 For a non-axisymmetric boundary, nzetain > 1 and the x, y, and z arrays need to be provided - the code can then be run with nzeta = 1 for 2D vacuum calculation or nzeta > 1 for 3D vacuum calculation.
+The arrays should be for a single field period only, with excluded endpoints.

 Fields